How hydrodynamic interactions alter polymer stretching in turbulence: Stretching statistics amidst HI

-Figure~\ref{fig:Nbvary-pdf} shows how the PDF of $R$ changes on increasing the number of beads, while keeping $\h$ fixed.
-We see that the larger the value of $\h$, the greater are the changes produced by including more beads in the chain [compare Figs.~\ref{fig:Nbvary-pdf}(a,b) with Figs.~\ref{fig:Nbvary-pdf}(c,d)].
+Figure~\ref{fig:Nbvary-pdf} depicts how the PDF of $R$ changes on increasing the number of beads, while keeping $\h$ fixed. \rp{The PDF changes systematically with $\Nb$, such that the power-law distribution for dumbbells ($\Nb = 2$) is altered substantially once $\Nb$ reaches 20.
+At small $\Wistar$, increasing $\Nb$ produces an increase in the fraction of small-extension configurations [Figs.~\ref{fig:Nbvary-pdf}(a,c)] due to the action of hydrodynamic shielding which grows in relevance with $\Nb$.
+As a consequence, the power-law behavior is progressively disrupted and the skewness of the PDF increases; indeed, $\Gamma$ in Figs.~\ref{fig:Rvariance}(b,d) is much larger for $\Nb = 20$ than for $\Nb = 2$, at small $\Wistar$.
+Near the coil-stretch transition, the PDF develops a bimodal character as $\Nb$ is increased [Figs.~\ref{fig:Nbvary-pdf}(b,d)], which in turn increases the variance; thus, $\Sigma$ in Figs.~\ref{fig:Rvariance}(a,c) is much larger for $\Nb = 20$ than for $\Nb = 2$, for $\Wistar \approx 1/2$.
+The extent of these changes with $\Nb$ is greater for larger values of $\h$ [compare Figs.~\ref{fig:Nbvary-pdf}(a,b) with Figs.~\ref{fig:Nbvary-pdf}(c,d)].}

 It is natural to ask how much further the stretching behavior of chains would change if one were to continue increasing $\Nb$ up to the number of Kuhn steps $\Nk$.
 This question---about the asymptotic dependence on the number of beads of the dynamics of a chain with HI---is key to the development of successive fine graining schemes for accurately modeling polymers \citep{pps04}; it has been well-studied in the context of equilibrium properties \cite{jendrejack02} and viscometric flows \citep{Hsieh03,Sunthar05,pps04,psp04,praphul24}.
 To answer this question in turbulent flows would require increasing $\Nb$ well beyond twenty, a computationally demanding and important task for future work.
+In the absence of a fine-graining scheme for chains with HI in turbulence, we do not know how to adjust $\h$, as $\Nb$ is increased, so that the different chains correspond to increasingly refined models of the same polymer.
+We have therefore kept $\h$ fixed and varied $\Nb$ in Fig.~\ref{fig:Nbvary-pdf} to show how the sensitivity of the extensional dynamics to HI increases with the number of beads.